The final storage option we have for the NVIDIA Shield is mounting network storage to it, like a full-fledged NAS or ethernet hard drive.

 In my case, I have three devices listed.

-The first device (2015Shield) is the Shield TV that I’m using now.
-Because I’ve enabled Transfer Files Over Local Network, the system sees that network share and lists it for us.
+Because I’ve enabled Transfer Files Over Local Network, the system sees and lists that network share for us.

-The next two devices (WDMCM-R1-4TB and MYCLOUD-TJ6FSF) are both Western Digital network hard drives.
+The next two devices (WDMCM-R1-4TB and MYCLOUD-TJ6FSF) are Western Digital network hard drives.

-In this example, we’re going to mount the first one as network storage so my Shield TV can see the movies and TV shows I keep on it.
+In this example, we will mount the first one as network storage so my Shield TV can see the movies and TV shows I keep on it.

-If you don’t see the device you’re looking for here, or under the See All option, you can add the storage manually.
+You can add the storage manually if you don’t see the device you’re looking for here or under the See All option.
 We’re going to cover that in the next section.

 For now, let’s continue adding network storage through the wizard.